Or, No Camera Flash in Church

-It has always been my philosophy not to use camera flash in a church for any event: be it wedding, or in this case, baptism.
-No matter the size of the event, a flash popping off is disruptive (and obnoxious), especially when guests are trying to focus on the ceremony at hand.
-While I may not be very religious, the gravitas of the words being said in a church deserve my respect.
-And with that holier than thou statement said, let’s take a look at some photos where a flash was NOT used.
+It has always been my philosophy to not to use my camera’s flash in a church.
+No matter how dark the venue and how necessary the additional light may be, a flash popping off is disruptive when guests are trying to focus on the ceremony at hand.
+The gravitas of the words being said in a church deserve my respect.
+So with that challenge in mind, let’s see how this NYC Greek orthodox baptism photographer handles a beautiful, though poorly lit ceremony.

 Little Nicholas was baptized on Saturday in the Archdiocesan Cathedral of the Holy Trinity.
 This Greek Orthodox church is one of the most beautiful places of worship in all of New York.
 Like most churches, the nave is quite dark.
 But with the ceilings being so high, even if I did use my flash there would be nothing of which to bounce it off, thus rendering my flash virtually useless.
 Luckily, the main altar area is well lit, with supplemental lighting coming from stained glass windows along the side of the church.